localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 Run the following command, replacing ```ZookeeperConnectString``` with the value that you saved after you ran the describe-cluster command.

 {{< command >}}
-bin/kafka-topics.sh --create --zookeeper localhost:4513 --replication-factor 1 --partitions 1 --topic LocalStackMSKTopic
+bin/kafka-topics.sh --create --zookeeper localhost:4513 --replication-factor 1 --partitions 1 --topic LocalMSKTopic
 {{< / command >}}

 Your output should be similar to this one

 {{< command >}}
-Created topic LocalStackMSKTopic.
+Created topic LocalMSKTopic.
 {{< / command >}}

 ## Interacting with the topic